Which version should I use »

 The only fix for this is to use a custom ROM not based on the stock/original ROM (eg: ColorOS, OxygenOS, MIUI, etc) as they don't limit access or need specific package names.

-# "Unsafe App Blocked" warning/message on old apks »
+# "Unsafe App Blocked" warning/message (Google Play Protect) »

 Google Play Protect Old App